lammps/lammps/doc/src/pair_mgpt.rst

 """"""""""""

 This pair style is part of the MGPT package and is only enabled if LAMMPS is built with that package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+See the :doc:`Build package <Build_package>` page for more info.

 The MGPT potentials require the :doc:`newtion <newton>` setting to be "on" for pair style interactions.